I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportbuildscattergatherlist.md

 <p> </p>

 ## -remarks
-<p>The miniport driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff567463">StorPortPutScatterGatherList</a> to release the resources that <b>StorPortBuildScatterGatherList</b> allocated while constructing the scatter/gather list. </p>

-<p>The miniport driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff567463">StorPortPutScatterGatherList</a> before freeing or reusing the memory it allocated for the scatter/gather list.</p>

-<p>The miniport driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff567463">StorPortPutScatterGatherList</a> to release the resources that <b>StorPortBuildScatterGatherList</b> allocated while constructing the scatter/gather list. </p>
+<p>The miniport driver calls <a href="..\storport\nf-storport-storportputscattergatherlist.md">StorPortPutScatterGatherList</a> to release the resources that <b>StorPortBuildScatterGatherList</b> allocated while constructing the scatter/gather list. </p>

-<p>The miniport driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff567463">StorPortPutScatterGatherList</a> before freeing or reusing the memory it allocated for the scatter/gather list.</p>
+<p>The miniport driver must call <a href="..\storport\nf-storport-storportputscattergatherlist.md">StorPortPutScatterGatherList</a> before freeing or reusing the memory it allocated for the scatter/gather list.</p>

 ## -requirements
 <table>